The 7 PRINCE2® themes: Free ebook

 Each plan in PRINCE2 will have a risk budget, which is money to be used to fund any risk responses.

-Information about all project risks are maintained in a Risk Register, and a Risk Management Strategy is written to outline the general approach to risk management during the project.
+Information about all project risks are maintained in a risk register, and a risk management approach is written to outline the general approach to risk management during the project.
 Included in this approach is a description of the risk management procedure containing 5 steps:

 - Estimate the probability (likelihood), impact, proximity (when it is likely to occur), and

 - A risk owner – the individual responsible for managing the risk

-- Communicate – report risk information to stakeholders using the various PRINCE2 reports.
+- Communicate – report the status of risks to stakeholders using the various PRINCE2 reports

-PRINCE2 defines 6 responses to threats: avoid, reduce, fallback, transfer, accept, share, and 4 responses to opportunities: exploit, enhance, reject, transfer, share, and prepare contingent plans.
+PRINCE2 defines 6 responses to threats: avoid, reduce, accept, transfer, share, and prepare contingent plans, and 6 responses to opportunities: exploit, enhance, reject, transfer, share, and prepare contingent plans.

 After performing these responses to primary risks, there is usually some level of risk left over.
 This is known as residual risk.
 Any risks caused by performing risk responses are known as secondary risks.

 You must define a risk management approach covering the risk management procedure to be used, and the roles and responsibilities for risk management.
 You must maintain some form of risk register to record and manage risks and must ensure that risks are identified, assessed, managed and reviewed throughout the project.
 You must use lessons to inform risk identification and management.